London’s plan to charge drivers of polluting cars sparks protests and stirs political passions

 Mayor Sadiq Khan says the expansion means “5 million more Londoners being able to breathe cleaner air.”

-“It was a difficult decision, but it’s a vital one and a right one,” he said Tuesday.

-But some suburbanites say it will be an unbearable new expense, amid a cost-of-living squeeze that saw inflation top 11% late last year.
+But it has drawn intense opposition from some suburbanites, who say it punishes working people amid a cost-of-living squeeze that saw inflation top 11% late last year as food and fuel prices soared.
 Outer London has higher levels of car ownership and less public transit than the city center.

 “It’s going to make poor people poorer,” said Anna Austen, who says she relies on her 15-year-old diesel car to get to work and take her children to school.